PokeEngineer/NXEngine-RPi/README.md

 * libsdl-ttf2.0-dev
 * libegl1-mesa-dev
 * libx11-dev

+## Binaries:
+If you just want to download and play, go to the [Releases](https://github.com/PokeEngineer/NXEngine-RPi/releases) tab.

 ## Building:
 * To build for the Raspberry Pi 1/Zero and for the desktop run: `./build_rpi1_x11.sh`